Medical Policy: 07.01.41

 - Low back pain

-- Facet and sacroiliac joint dysfunction/arthropathy
+- Facet joint pain cervical, lumbar, and thoracic/Zygapophyseal joint pain

 - Complex regional pain syndrome/reflex sympathetic dystrophy